-The City of Albany and CDC will seek input primarily through direct interaction with the public in the form of community-based meetings and may also seek input and direction through other means including surveys, interviews, and/or an interactive website.
+The City and CDC will seek input primarily through direct interaction with the public in the form of community-based meetings and may also seek input and direction through other means including surveys, interviews, and/or an interactive website.
 CDC monthly meetings are open to the public.
-The CDC meeting agenda and materials are posted approximately one week prior to the meeting on the City's website.
+The CDC meeting agenda and materials are posted approximately one week prior to the meeting on the City's website and are provided at the two Albany public libraries.
 Minutes of CDC meetings are posted on the City's website once approved.
 CDC meeting recordings are also posted on the City's website.